leanghok120/Dotfiles/README.md

-# Dotfiles for BSPWM Rice
+# Dotfiles for my BSPWM machine

 Welcome to my dotfiles repository!
-This repository contains all the configuration files and scripts needed to set up a customized BSPWM environment.
+This repository contains all the configuration files and scripts I use everyday on my personal machine.
 Below, you'll find a brief overview of each component included in the repository, along with instructions on how to set everything up.

 ## Table of Contents
 1. [Introduction](#introduction)